 Section A is high gradient, B moderate and C is slow.
 Highest fish densities in section A, second highest in B, lowest in C. Most fishing pressure is in section A, then B and lowest in C. Access to B and C is limited to boat and gravel road.

 The 7.2-mile-long A section is a wade-fisherman's paradise.
 Trails and an elevated boardwalk will guide your wading boots toward famous feeding zones like “Lunch Counter,” “Secret Riffle” and the “Black Lagoon.”
 As you travel down river to the B and C sections, the fish population slims down but the fish size goes up — dramatically.
 Looking for a fish of a lifetime?
 Tie on one of the many preferred streamer patterns like the “Goldilocks” and start casting for the banks.
-Every year fly anglers land fish in the 25’’ to 30’’ range on the B and C sections.
+Tales abound of fly anglers landing fish in the 25’’ to 30’’ range on the B and C sections.

 Directions and Camping